satyamedh/BerryBot/README.md

 2. Please open issues for bug reports and feature requests
 3. Pull requests are open! devs please optimise the bot if you can!

+**NOTE: In order to use hypixel related stuff please extract minecraft 1.8.9 textures to Minecraft_data/ and run Minecraft_textures_parser.py**

 # Da team!
 1. ! ||Satyamedh||#1051
 2. Zapdos#0007